seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **MOROCCO**
 The first, of gold, who this inscription bears,
-‘Who chooseth me shall gain what many men desire;’
+'Who chooseth me shall gain what many men desire;'
 The second, silver, which this promise carries,
-‘Who chooseth me shall get as much as he deserves;’
+'Who chooseth me shall get as much as he deserves;'
 This third, dull lead, with warning all as blunt,
-‘Who chooseth me must give and hazard all he hath.’
+'Who chooseth me must give and hazard all he hath.'
 How shall I know if I do choose the right?

 **PORTIA**